CSGALS/CSSUniversalMenuAPI/README.md

 If your server's plugins use other menu APIs, then **either**:

-- Download `CSSUniversalMenuAPI.Compat.All.zip` which includes all compatibility plugins for all supported third party APIs.
+- Download `CSSUniversalMenuAPI.Compat.All.zip` which includes all compatibility plugins.
+Use only with native menus installed.
 - Download `CSSUniversalMenuAPI.zip` and any appropriate compatibility plugin for the third party menu API you want to support.

 > [!WARNING]
-> Do not install the compatibility plugins alongside the third party menu plugin, as they will conflict.
+> Do not install the compat plugin alongside the menu plugin it provides compatibility for.
-> For example, do not install `MenuManagerCS2` and `UniversalMenu.Compat.MenuManagerApi` at the same time.
+> Do not install the compat plugin alongside the driver plugin.
+>
+> Failure to do so will result in conflicts.
+As an example:
+> **Do not** install `UniversalMenu.Compat.MenuManagerCS2` alongside `MenuManagerCS2`.
+> **Do not** install `UniversalMenu.Compat.MenuManagerCS2` alongside `UniversalMenu.Driver.MenuManagerCS2`.
+> **Do** install `UniversalMenu.Driver.MenuManagerCS2` alongside `MenuManagerCS2`.

 ## Sample implementations